Likhit-Kumar/BurnoutTracker-Agentforce/README.md

 ## Blog

-Read the full technical breakdown: [Agentforce Scripts: Hybrid Reasoning, Action Chaining, and What It Actually Looks Like in Practice](#) *(link to your Medium/Dev.to post)*
+Read the full technical breakdown: [Agentforce Scripts: Hybrid Reasoning, Action Chaining, and What It Actually Looks Like in Practice](#) *(https://medium.com/@likhitkumarvp/agentforce-scripts-hybrid-reasoning-action-chaining-and-what-it-actually-looks-like-in-practice-39fb193572d1)*

 ---